zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wheres-Da-Sauce-Boss.md

         my $offset;
         for $*EXECUTABLE.parent.parent.parent.child(&code.file).IO.lines -> $line {
             $line-num++;

             return { :$file, :line($line-num - $offset), } if $line-num == $wanted;

             if $line ~~ /^ '#line 1 ' $<file>=\S+/ {
                 $file = $<file>;
                 $offset = $line-num+1;
             }
         };

         fail 'Were not able to find location in setting.
-Are you sure this is' ~ ' a core Code?';
+Are you sure this is a core Code?';
     }

     say "{.<file>}:{.<line>}" given real-location-for &say;